 Prepare an abstract, research description, impact statement and Curriculum Vitae.
 Arrange for two recommendation letters.
 Be sure to follow the application guidelines.

 - Before submitting your application, we suggest you get feedback on your research description from a person outside of your field to help ensure it is widely understandable to a lay audience.
+An important component of this honor is the ability for recipients to describe their research in jargon-free language to a variety of audiences, and the application review committee takes this into strong consideration.

 - Submit your materials to the Graduate School Award Online Application.